pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/programming-model.md

 If the resource's arguments differ from the imported state, the import will fail.
 This will result in a message, `warning: inputs to import do not match the existing resource; importing this resource will fail`; selecting "details" in the `pulumi up` preview will show you exactly what differs.
 Attempting to proceed will fail with a message, `error: inputs to import do not match the existing resource`.
 To fix these errors, ensure that your program computes state that matches the resource to be imported fully.

 > Because of auto-naming, it is common to run into this when importing a resource's name property.
 Unless you explicitly specify a name, Pulumi will auto-generate one, which is guaranteed not to match, because it will have a random hex suffix.
-To fix this problem, explicitly specify the resource's name [as described here](#autonaming).
+To fix this problem, [explicitly specify the resource's name](#autonaming).
 Notice that has been done in the above example for the EC2 security group, by passing `"web-sg-62a569b"` as its name property in its arguments.

 Once a resource has been successfully imported, remove the `import` option, and Pulumi will have adopted the resource fully.